andthenenteredalex/andthenenteredalex.github.io/_posts/2017-8-23-How-to-Read-an-Analog-Clock.md

 <picture of a clock>

 Look at the picture of the clock.
 Identify the three hands.
 Notice the 12 numbers and how they increase in the clockwise direction.
 Note that 12 is on top and 6 is directly across the circle from 12.
-The 3 and 9 are halfway up the sides from 6.
-The spacing is relative, meaning each number is the same distance from the previous number, and since the 6 is exactly halfway aroudn the circle, when a minute or second hand reaches the 6, half of a minute or hour has been completed.
+The 3 and 9 are halfway up either side.
+The spacing is equal, each number is the same distance from the previous number.

+The 6 is exactly halfway around the circle, when a minute or second hand reaches the 6, half of a minute or hour has been completed.

 Think of the number 12 as the finish line.
 Every time a second or minute hand passes the finish line, something new has begun.
 When the second hand passes 12, (our imaginary finish line), a new minute has begun.
 Each time the minute hand